Ingushetia: First and Second Chechen Wars

 In 1994, when the First Chechen War started, the number of refugees in Ingushetia from both conflicts doubled.
 According to the UN, for every citizen of Ingushetia, one refugee arrived from Ossetia or Chechnya.
 This influx was very problematic for the economy, which collapsed after Aushev's success.
 The second Russo-Chechen war which started in 1999 brought more refugees (at some point there was one refugee for every Ingush citizen: 240,000 from Chechnya plus 60,000 from North Ossetia at the peak in 2000) and misery to Ingushetia.
 In 2001, Aushev was forced to leave his presidency and was succeeded by Murat Zyazikov, a former KGB general.
 The situation worsened under his rule.
 Many young Ingush men were abducted by Russian and Ossetian death squads. according to Human rights watchdogs Memorial and Mashr.
-The Ingush mountains are closed for Ingush nationals.

 The number of rebel attacks in Ingushetia rose, especially after the number of Russian security forces was tripled.
 For example, according to a Russian news agency a murder of an ethnic-Russian school teacher in Ingushetia was committed by two ethnic-Russian and ethnic-Ossetian soldiers; Issa Merzhoev the Ingush Police detective who solved the crime was shot at and killed by "unknown" assailants shortly after he had identified the murderer.

 At least four people were injured when a vehicle exploded on 24 March 2008.
 An upsurge in violence in these months targeted local police officers and security forces.
 In January 2008, the Federal Security Service of the Russian Federation launched a "counter-terrorism" operation in Ingushetia after receiving information that insurgents had been preparing a series of attacks.